justicedemocrats/new-site/src/pages/nominate-pages/index.md

         width: full
     title: Why does your district need a Justice Democrat?
   - display: candidate
+    preface: >-
-    preface: 'Note: The links matter a lot.
-Thanks for including as many as you can.'
+      The links we ask for below matter a lot.
+Thanks for including as many as you can.
     questions:
       - label: Nominee First Name
         name: Nominee First Name